How To Open A Coffee Shop (Even If You Have No Money)

 Your plan will describe your UVP, and will also have information about how you intend to run your coffee shop.
 The plan might include specific information about how much financing you need, projected profits, information about ownership and management, relevant market research, competitors in your area, and other details.

 More things to consider when creating your coffee shop business plan include:

 - Business hours

-- Floor plan, including the layout of outlets for laptops, whether you’ll have community tables, etc.
+- Floor plan, which, depending on your business model, may include the layout of outlets for laptops, community tables, and a dedicated kitchen

 - What type of music you’ll play

 - Whether you’ll appeal to kids with offerings such as board games and kids’ drinks

 - Community events you might host, such as an open mic night, family board game night, or food truck event

 Read our post on how to write a business plan for more on what you need in your business plan and how to structure the business plan document itself.

 You have to register your business to get an official business name to enter on loan documents, an Employer Identification Number for tax and application purposes, and get the right business licenses and permits.